This article is part of a larger series on How to Do Payroll.

 If you withhold federal income taxes for an employee, you must also withhold state income taxes.
 The only exceptions are nonresidents working in Illinois who live in states with a reciprocity agreement.
 Illinois has a flat tax rate of 4.95% of net income, with an allowance of $2,375 per exemption—you’ll need to subtract any exemptions from wages paid and multiply by the 4.95% tax rate.
 The IDOR Booklet IL-700-T has full instructions and the withholding tables.

-If you exceed $12,000 in withholdings during a quarter, you must follow a semiweekly payment schedule as listed in the step-by-step section above.
+If you exceed $12,000 in withholdings during a quarter, you must follow a semiweekly payment schedule as listed by the ILDOR.
 Otherwise, you can pay monthly.

 Illinois has reciprocity agreements with Iowa, Kentucky, Michigan, and Wisconsin.
 If an employee works in Illinois but lives in one of these states, they pay state income taxes for their state of residency.
 This also applies to employees who are spouses of military members where both are residents of the other state, but the person is only living in Illinois while the military member is stationed in Illinois.
 Such employees need to fill out an IL-W-5-NR.